FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-sso.rst

     - Select "+ Add optional claim"
     - Select "ID token"
     - Choose a claim based on which the remote SSO account should be matched against a :ref:`password-less local account <firely_auth_mgmt_sso_user>`.
 Currently, Firely Auth only supports the ``email`` and ``oid`` claim, but additional claims may be supported in future.
 Please make sure to add at least one of these claims to the locally provisioned user account.
     - The ``oid`` claim is populated based on the Object ID that can be found on each user profile in Entra ID.
+Matchting on ``oid`` claim is preferred over the ``email`` claim as it is guranteed not to change.

 #.
 Configure the ``ExternalIdentityProviders`` section